Southern Designs expanding to former K-Mart building in Natchez - Mississippi's Best Community Newspaper

 The Mississippi Development Authority and the City of Natchez are providing assistance for access road improvements.

 “MDA is glad to welcome Southern Gifts and Designs as the newest member of the Natchez business community and newest corporate partner to the state.
 In Natchez, the company found the ingredients needed to accommodate its growth, and I am certain its new location will serve the company well for generations to come.
-We appreciate our partners at Natchez, Inc. and the City of Natchez for working with MDA to ensure Southern Gifts and Designs’ successful expansion in Adams County,” said Mississippi Development Authority Executive Director John Rounsaville.
+We appreciate our partners at Natchez Inc. and the City of Natchez for working with MDA to ensure Southern Gifts and Designs’ successful expansion in Adams County,” said Mississippi Development Authority Executive Director John Rounsaville.

 Natchez Mayor Dan Gibson said the growth of Southern Designs and Gifts exemplifies that the Natchez and Vidalia region is pro-business and a partner for business growth.